rstainsby/bash-scripts/README.md

 # Bash Scripts

 This project is just a place for me to store some handy bash scripts.
 These are obviously open for anyone to use and change as they like.

 # Setup

-I'd adding any commands you use as aliases, this allows you to call `new-project` rather than `bash "$/YOUR/GIT/DIR/new-project.bash"`.
+To make these scripts easy to use, I'd add any commands you want to use as aliases - aliases allow you to type `new-project` rather than `bash "$/YOUR/GIT/DIR/new-project.bash"` to call a script.

 You can do this on Mac (Catalina OS and above).